open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 In a group, the `extends` section can now reference an imported group using this new reference syntax.
 Similarly, the `attributes` section of a group can reference an imported attribute.

-Referencing a group is currently unsupported.
+In the current semantic conventions specification, referencing a group is currently unsupported.
 There are several options for implementing this feature, depending on the uniqueness of the group ID agreed upon:

-- If a group ID is unique per group type, the following syntax could reference a group:
+- If a group ID is unique per group type, the following syntax could reference a group without ambiguity:

 ```yaml
 groups: